alexhkurz/introduction-to-smart-contracts/lectures/assignment02.md

 	Make sure that when you call functions like `PayAndGuess` that require  ETH, you enter an amount in the Value box and change the currency to ETH.

 4. Submit a link to the deployed contract on the Goerli testnetwork.
+To do this use the metamask EVM and make sure you have ETH from the goerli faucet.
+Also make sure you currently using the goerli testnest in your metamask.